 Put others on notice of copyright material that belongs to you

 Put measures in place to keep your secrets safe

 Other forms of IP protection don't have to be expensive.
 You can protect a design for five years for £50 in the UK, and a trademark in one class for £170.
 However, because IP is territorial, if you want to go global you'll have to set your budgets accordingly.

 Getting a patent all the way to grant won't be cheap, particularly not if you need international protection. but the costs don't all come at once.

 This gives you time to find out whether sales opportunities really exist before you have to pay to secure them.
 In the meantime, 'Patent Pending' status can be a really helpful marketing tool and is quite inexpensive to obtain.

 There are lots!
 But here are three key ones to think about:

 Before you spend anything on a website, check the availability of the domains and the brand you want to use (as well as your company name, if you've not already chosen it).
 You don't want to spend good money developing a site and then get ordered to take it down because you've infringed someone else's rights.

-As soon as you go online, you are discoverable by anyone.
+As soon as you go online, anyone can find you.
 So never put any information in open view on your website that you might want to patent or need to keep secret.

-No-one wants to copy a bad idea, but once you are successful, everyone will want a slice of the action!
+No-one wants to copy a bad idea.
+But once you're successful, everyone will want a slice of the action!
 Prepare for online success by making sure you can protect the way your idea works, looks or feels.